abtorres/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+   the document object model is the representation of HTML elements in the browser.
 2. What is an event?
+   An HTML event can be something the browser does, or something a user does.
 3. What is an event listener?
+   An event listener is code that waits for an event to occur.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so that we can use some of the sweet methods available to Arrays that are not available to a NodeList.
 5. What is a component?
+   A component is a small, reusable piece of code logic.

 ### Git Set up